Skip to main content

 The bottom line

 Radiculopathy is a painful and sometimes debilitating condition.
 The symptoms can vary and depend on where the irritated nerve root is.
 But the good news is that it often resolves over time.
 If your symptoms need treatment, there are many options available.
-You’ll work with your healthcare team to determine the best treatment for you.
+Work with your healthcare team to determine the best treatment for you.

 why trust our exports reliability shield